Gerdofal/foundryvtt-cyberpunkred/README.md

 # Installing

-- The files in the "Stable Release" branch are the suggestion for download.
+- This system is available in the "Game-systems" browser in game and may be installed there.

+- You can also manually direct your FoundryVTT to the correct manifest.
 Use this as the manifest URL:
   - https://raw.githubusercontent.com/Gerdofal/foundryvtt-cyberpunkred/stable_release/system.json

 - If you want to manually install the files from the dev branch, feel free.
 I don't recommend this.